Skip to content

 This cache was originally placed here by GREYNOMADS and it has now been adopted by FREDD01.
 The cache is a mini-multi, with just two places to visit.

 Background...
 Lake Tyers was named in 1843 after Captain C.J.
 Tyers RN, an early Victorian Surveyor-General.
 The Arms of this Lake were once described as "a giant centipede" with its wandering narrow arms.
 The shoreline is in excess of 370 Kms.
 Over 80% the natural shoreline vegetation has been maintained.
 Shallow mud-flats and sheltered waters provide much habitat for a large variety of bird and animal life.
 Much of the waterway has a depth of 6 metres, but some areas are in excess of 15 metres.
 The waterway could be termed an "in-land lake" for it is usually closed to the sea only spilling into Bass Strait when sufficient rains, usually late in spring, lift the water level anything up to 2.4 metres.
-At this time the sand barrier at the Ninety Mile Beach is breached and with a great rush, the now brackish water slices the sand away to release the sand to the sea.
+At this time the sand barrier at the Lake Tyres Beach township of the Ninety Mile Beach is breached and with a great rush, the now brackish water slices the sand away to be released to the sea.
+As tidal movement kicks in, fresh sea water also flushes through the water way.

-The cache is a mini-multi, with just two places to visit.
-The first co-ordinates will take you to the signboard infront of a brand new jetty.
-You will need to gather some information to work out Waypoint Two which is Ground Zero.
+This cache will take you to two popular places around the Lake.
+The first co-ordinates will take you to very popular fishing spot.
+You will find yourself at a signboard that stands infront of a new jetty.
+You will need to gather some information to work out Waypoint Two which is also Ground Zero.

 A, C and E = The number of rod holders on the very top of the horizontal beam at the eastern end of the jetty (walk straight DON'T turn) minus the number of black and white jetty pillars on the LEFT side (as you stand with your back to the information sign).
 Then, minus the number of black and white jetty pillars at the very end (go east AND turn the corner - if you sit on the END of the seat, you'll be facing the right direction).